Lancet-Countdown/Lancet-Countdown-2026/WG3/3.5-HealthCare Sector Emissions/Methods/README.md

-This repository contains the data processing workflow and methods for Healthcare Sector Emissions indicator.
+This folder contains the data processing workflow and methods for Healthcare Sector Emissions indicator.

 # Healthcare Sector Emissions